-Curro Kathu matrics make meaningful memories
+Curro Kathu matrics make meaningful memories13 September 2021

 The COVID-19 pandemic has meant communities have had to find new and intentional ways of keeping connected in a time of social distancing.
 In 2020, to help Matrics around the country to create special memories despite a disrupted school year, Curro Holdings held a special live virtual concert.
 This year, the group has arranged a travelling yearbook project, encouraging Curro Matrics to capture their memories and connect to other Curro schools.

 Nine beautifully designed travelling boxes are making their way from one Curro school to the next during the period of May to August.
 Packed with memory-making aids including Polaroid cameras, film, blank sheets of paper and fun stationery, each group of Matric learners gets a chance to create scrapbook-like pages for their school’s section of Curro’s digital yearbook.